Fedwire® Funds Services ISO® 20022 Frequently Asked Questions (revised as of January 2023)

 - Encourage migration of U.S. dollar clearing offshore, to other currencies, or to emerging payment systems built with new technologies.

-- What will change in the Fedwire Funds Service as a result of implementing the ISO 20022 messaging standard?
+- How will the Fedwire Funds Service change as a result of implementing the ISO 20022 messaging standard?

 The Federal Reserve Banks will implement ISO 20022 messages for both domestic and cross-border funds transfers, as well as all other inputs and outputs, from the Fedwire Funds Service (i.e., all message types, inquiries, reports, etc.).